 - An operating fee that will start at about $9.2 million, reflecting the university’s average operating and maintenance costs for the past three years.
 This will be adjusted throughout the concession based on actual costs of the operation, as approved through an annual budget process with the university.

 - And a variable fee that will be directly tied to approved capital investments that ENGIE-Axium makes on the Ohio State campus.
 OSEP will fund those projects with a 50/50 split of debt and equity.

-- The initial return on equity would be 9.35 percent.
+- The initial return on equity will be 9.35 percent.
 After five years, it will be set to a 10-year average for a five-state region that includes Ohio.

-- The initial cost of debt would be 3.691%.
+- The initial cost of debt will be 3.691%.
 After five years, it will be set to a corporate investment grade index.

 The university designed the fee structure to be in line with operating costs under its current model and to provide a financial incentive for the implementation of energy conservation measures.
 Going forward, investments in energy conservation measures will be factored into fees paid by the university, but these efficiency programs would reduce Ohio State’s future purchases of electricity, natural gas and water.

 Ohio State will evaluate each project to ensure that it has environmental and financial benefits that justify the cost.